2017 Hawai‘i Private School Guide

 One way to take a look at many private schools at the same time is to attend the HAIS School Fair.
 The fair is for prospective students from preschool through 12th grade.
 The fair will be held on Saturday, Sept.
 24, from 9 a.m. to 1 p.m. at the Ala Moana Hotel in Honolulu.
 The fair will include breakout sessions on applying to independent schools and financing their education.
 For more information, call 973-1540 or visit hais.org.

 By October, you should have narrowed your list of prospective schools.
 To how many should you apply?
 The consensus of most admissions directors is five.
 That should leave you with plenty of choices when the acceptance letters come in.

 With your short list, you can start looking into specific school-admissions and financial-aid requirements.
 Don’t wait too long, especially if you are interested in kindergarten.
 Some schools have early kindergarten application deadlines.
 For instance, Punahou’s is Oct.
 15, ‘Iolani’s, Oct.
-30. For kindergarten applications, most schools require: 1) teacher references, 2) testing, usually done by the school itself, and 3) an activity session and observation.
+30. For kindergarten applications, most schools require:

 In general, fall is the season for schools’ open houses.
 Check with each school to find out specific dates and try to attend.
-You’ll get lots of advice from other people, but, remember, you want to know whether a school fits your child, not someone else’s.
-There’s no substitute for firsthand knowledge, so go, and take your child, if possible.
+You’ll get lots of advice from other people, but remember, you want to know whether a school fits your child, not someone else’s.
+There’s no substitute for firsthand knowledge, so go, and take your child if possible.